sinsunsan/archiref_wiki/Git-merge.md

+* A git merge must be in one commit only !

 * How to tell git what to do with the file
 Fix the conflict manually and write git add theFile of git rm theFile to say ok or nok